Hilary Mantel wins the 2012 Man Booker Prize

 This novelist clearly hasn’t lost her knack for quick humour and excellent delivery, precisely why thousands of avid readers will be anxiously awaiting the final instalment of the trilogy The Mirror and the Light.

-For more information about the Man Booker prize, visit the website.
+For further information about the Man Booker Prize visit the prize’s website here.